material-components/material-components-web/packages/mdc-select/README.md

   </a>
 </div>-->

-MDC Select provides Material Design single-option select menus.
-It supports using the browser's native `<select>` element, or a MDC Menu.
-It is fully accessible, and fully RTL-aware.
+MDC Select provides Material Design single-option select menus, using the MDC menu.
+The Select component is fully accessible, and supports RTL rendering.

 ## Design & API Documentation